Funded enrollment definition

 Funded enrollment means the number of subsidized children funded to be enrolled, based on the Maximum Reimbursable Amount, rate, and approved program calendar, by a California State Preschool Program contractor.

-Funded enrollment means, with respect to the program of a Head Start agency in a fis- cal year, the number of children that the agency is funded to serve through a grant for the program during such fiscal year, as indi- cated in the grant award.
+Funded enrollment means, with respect to the program of a Head Start agency in a fis- cal year, the number of children that the agency is funded to serve through a grant for the program during such fiscal year, as indi- cated in the grant agreement.

 Funded enrollment means the number of children which the Head Start grantee is to serve, as indicated on the grant award.
 SCFS is funded to serve 254 infants and toddlers.